 People prefer to have hot water bath.
 Nothing wrong in it because it surely helps to take blemishes accumulated in the hair root and hence to release the excess of sweating and dust particles adhered to the skin.
-Further the froth also increased when warm water is used and this facilitates for contributing more benefit out of bathing.

 But if the same hot water is used for head bathing it will harm the hair roots and even the essential oleaginous/sebaceous glands get irritated and the hairs are not nourished properly.
 Instead the hair roots become baseless/root less and the essential nutrients of the hair root are also not supplied.

 This results in more and more hair loss and gradually thinning of the scalp hair is also observed.
 Meanwhile few will develop premature grey hairs or baldness in due course of time, due to this.

 Read related: How To Make Ayurvedic Herbal Bath Powder At Home?

 In women though such chances are there, due to the thick hair of the scalp, as the water reaches to the base/root of the scalp, it is cooled down and hence its immediate effect is not found.
 But surely in prolonged period this may harm in women also.
 The incident will be more among the people who use shower to head bath with hot water.

 Hot water bath over the body is good.
 But the same on scalp leads to loss of strength of hairs and eyes.